danelahman/lograc-2022/README.md

 (exercises, sample solutions, lecture notes, code, etc).
 The repository will be continuously updated and added to as the course progresses.

-**Note:** The code in this repository has been checked to work with Agda version 2.6.2 and 2.6.2.1, and Agda standard library version 1.7.1.
-Using an older version of Agda or a different standard library version will likely result in errors when typechecking some of the exercises and the imported standard library modules.
-Thus, when obtaining Agda using one of the methods described [below](#installing-agda), make sure you install Agda version 2.6.2 or 2.6.2.1.

 Below you can find instructions on
 - [How to install Agda](#installing-agda)
 - [How to interact with Agda](#interacting-with-agda)